corpnewt/CorpBot.py/README.md

 	   └─ Lists some general stats about the bot.
 	  $cloc
 	   └─ Outputs the total count of lines of code in the currently installed repo.
+	  $deletedm [message_link] (AKA: deldm, dmdel, dmdelete)
+	   └─ Deletes the passed message link if sent from the bot in dms.
 	  $getimage <image>
 	   └─ Tests downloading - owner only
 	  $hidehostname [yes_no]